Loeb Secures Acquittal

 Lisa Fox Elected to WALA Board

-Lisa Fox, Firm Administrator for Pines Bach, has been elected to the Board of Directors for the Wisconsin Association of Legal Administrators(“WALA”).
+Lisa Fox, Firm Administrator for Pines Bach LLP, has been elected to the Board of Directors for the Wisconsin Association of Legal Administrators(“WALA”).
 Her role on that Board is Vice President of Business Partner Relations.
 WALA is a professional resource for law office management in Wisconsin.
 WALA’s mission is to enhance the legal administrative profession by providing opportunities for professional growth, leadership development and peer networking.
 WALA is a chapter of an international professional association, the Association of Legal Administrators.
 April 2011.

 Contempt and Arrest Orders Illegal